Skip to content Skip to footer

 What is the value of the PEF and PEFCR?

-There is a plethora of methodologies, certifications, and product labels used in the apparel & footwear industry.
+There are a plethora of methodologies, certifications, and product labels used in the apparel & footwear industry.

-The Product Environmental Footprint (PEF) is a methodology measuring the environmental footprint of products following similar rules across the European Union.
+The Product Environmental Footprint (PEF) methodology measures the environmental footprint of products following similar rules across the European Union.

 PEF_IMG_Risorsa 1@3x